-The undergraduate curriculum in the Virginia Commonwealth University Department of Mechanical and Nuclear Engineering gives equal importance to lab and classroom education.
-To serve this purpose, our department has dedicated teaching labs that educate, train and help students relate theory with practice through hands-on laboratory sessions.
+The undergraduate curriculum, within the Department of Mechanical and Nuclear Engineering (MNE), gives equal importance to lab and classroom education.
+To serve this purpose, our department has dedicated, world-class teaching spaces that educate, train and help students relate theory with practice through laboratory sessions.

 College of Engineering Teaching & Research Centers

 The Maker Garage is a newly renovated facility providing faculty and students with state-of-the-art traditional and advanced manufacturing capabilities.
 The shop offers machining and fabrication courses to students while providing professional services to the entire University research community.

 Nanomaterials Core Characterization Facility (NCC) is a research core facility of the Office of Research.
 NCC is located at the Institute for Engineering and Medicine and allows access to sophisticated materials characterization equipment and analytical services unique to the mid-Atlantic region.